 - Tiller and Post Hole Digger

-Once you have assembled the materials necessary for your arena, you can follow the steps below to begin construction.
+Once you have assembled the materials necessary for your arena, to begin the construction, follow the steps below on how to build a round pen for horses..

 Working Through Set-Up